February 1999 Jeff Hackett

 Flashbacks.
 You’ll recall from the last column that I reluctantly left out a couple of photos due to space constraints.
 So here they are!
 I’ll leave it to you to reread the “story behind the picture" on these two fine families in that last article.

 Have to also give credit to Steve Pitotti who sent me a (digital) photo to go with his last-quarter e-mail.
 The picture is certainly interesting as it shows four of our classmates at a favorite Crud hangout near Holloman: Andy Dichter, 49FW vice commander; Eric Hoganson, 46 Test Group commander; Steve Pitotti, 46 Test Wing vice commander; and Kevin Smith, 49 Ops Group commander.
-In Steve’s words, “Heres the best part - we all have “commander” in our titles, we’re all flying lighters (F-117s, AT-38s, and F-15s) and we all live on the “beach” (although I’m the only one with water next to it).
+In Steve’s words, “Heres the best part – we all have “commander” in our titles, we’re all flying fighters (F-117s, AT-38s, and F-15s) and we all live on the “beach” (although I’m the only one with water next to it).
 Steve noted that the Air Force is still fun and that Eglin AFB is “a blast – good flying and working with Kevin Burns (46 Ops Group/CC).”

 It’s Not My Work – I’m Not Taking “Credit” For It!
-Once again it appears the only rational choice is to give y'all the unfiltered and unamplified version of what has been sent to me electronically Sure it turns me into a no-value-added middleman force-fitting today’s technology in yesterday’s forum; but hey, you get what you pay for and if you were really disturbed by it you’d be surfing our Class Home Page instead of flipping through the pages of Checkpoints.
+Once again it appears the only rational choice is to give y'all the unfiltered and unamplified version of what has been sent to me electronically.
+Sure it turns me into a no-value-added middleman force-fitting today’s technology in yesterday’s forum; but hey, you get what you pay for and if you were really disturbed by it you’d be surfing our Class Home Page instead of flipping through the pages of Checkpoints.
 In chronological order:

 From Bill Murray in mid January - “...looking at a new job in late February that might make me go to work!
 Falcons looked great this year, but unfortunately our hop to Hawaii didn't work out for the Bowl game.
 They had a tremendous season!
 (A lot like I remember ours!)"
 OK, so Bill’s a bit delusional about the past.